Azure/azure-sdk-for-net/sdk/streamanalytics/Azure.ResourceManager.StreamAnalytics/src/autorest.md

 list-exception:
 - /subscriptions/{subscriptionId}/resourcegroups/{resourceGroupName}/providers/Microsoft.StreamAnalytics/streamingjobs/{jobName}/transformations/{transformationName}

-# add this configuration to avoid the type of cluster is changed to writeablesubresource from ClusterInfo automatically,The writeableresource type cannot fail to have the null able attribute
+# add this configuration to avoid the type of cluster is changed to writeablesubresource from ClusterInfo automatically,The writeablesubresource type cannot fail to have the nullable attribute.
+In tests, the return value of the cluster is null.
 no-property-type-replacement:
 - ClusterInfo
 rename-mapping: